PZL M-3 Pliszka: Operational history

 The first prototype was exhibited at shows in Poznań and Warsaw in 1960, and at Łódź in 1961.
-That year the Pliszka 60 was certified and in 1963 it joined the PZL factory's aeroclub at Mielek.
+That year the Pliszka 60 was certified and in 1963 it joined the PZL factory's aeroclub at Mielec.
 Certification testing of the M-3A was ended when it became clear that it could not achieve the glide ratios of over 1:27 sought by the Polish gliding clubs.